pixelgrade/begonia-lite/readme.txt

 Based on Underscores http://underscores.me/, (C) 2012-2016 Automattic, Inc., [GPLv2 or later](https://www.gnu.org/licenses/gpl-2.0.html)

-Noah Lite is distributed under the terms of the GNU GPL
+Begonia Lite is distributed under the terms of the GNU GPL

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by